vsoch/ood-compose/README.md

 **IMPORTANT** In order to run the Singularity container with rstudio, the node (`c[1-2]`) containers are run in privileged mode.
-If you don't want to use Singularity (and aren't comfortable with this) then remove the `privileged: true` lines from the Dockerfile, and remove the RStudio folder from apps.
+If you don't want to use Singularity (and aren't comfortable with this) then remove the `privileged: true` lines from the docker-compose.yml, and remove the RStudio folder from apps.
 If you do want to use Singularity and RStudio, you can launch an Interactive App to get the interface: